 For a western-themed room, try using western hand-tooled belts from a thrift store.
 Cut them to the same length and loop them through the curtain tabs and over a curtain rod.
 Or even better, hang the belts from horseshoes attached to the molding above the window.

 Old fashioned clothespins can work well with lightweight curtains.
 Simply attach the top of the curtain to a cord or thin rod across the top of the window.
 Paint the pins with colorful acrylic paints or leave the wood natural.

 You can use picture wire and eye screws to hang tabbed curtains.
-Thread the wire through the tabs, then through the eye screw.
+Thread the wire through the tabs then through the eye screw.
 You can attach the eye screws to each side of the window frame.
 Tighten up the wire as you would on the back of a picture frame, by tightening the eye screw.
-You can also consider using wired ribbon, which is a bit thicker but more decorative.
+You can also consider using a wired ribbon, which is a bit thicker but more decorative.